-- Pulse the chocolate graham crackers or similar chocolate crackers/cookies in a blender or food processor until they are very fine.
+- Pulse the whole oreos (or chocolate graham crackers) in a blender or food processor until they are very fine.
 Measure out 2 cups of crumbs.

 - Remove the pan from the oven, and allow it to cool to room temperature before adding the cheesecake mixture.
 To speed this up, you can put the springform pan in the fridge.

 - Turn the oven down to 325º F.

 - Place the round springform pan inside an oven safe bag ( like one that you’d cook a turkey in for thanksgiving) and roll the top of the bag down so it doesn’t cover the cheesecake.
 Set aside.